 Note: Only one Application Level Security role can be assigned per user.

-For EQuIS functionality, the most basic user (read only), will need read/write access to the following tables:
+For EQuIS functionality, read-only users also need read/write access to the following tables/views:

 •ST_USER_REPORT: Save User Reports

 •ST_USER_REPORT_PARAMETER: Save User Report parameters

 •ST_USER: Update Login Time

 •ST_ID: Lists EQuIS Unique Identifiers (EUIDs) and other system IDs

 For Groups functionality, EarthSoft recommends insert/update/delete on the following tables (optional):